ceph_volume_client: allow atomic update of RADOS objects

 export RADOS URL index.

-#1 Updated by Ramana Raja 7 months ago
+#1 Updated by Ramana Raja over 4 years ago

 Greg Farnum's suggestions to do atomic RADOS object updates,

 "If you've already got code that does all these things and just want to make sure it's not racy, there are a few options.
 Basically, you need a version, and on every write you make sure the version is what you expect.
 The basic outline is

 1) read the object (as I assume you already do), along with its version

 2) update the object in-memory, and then write it out using our compound operations.
 (In the C++ code these are ObjectOperations, or for updates an ObjectWriteOperation.
 I saw a rados_write_op_t in the python bindings which I suspect is the same) The operation will be two pieces, 1) assert that the version is as expected (and fail if not), then 2) do the write.

 3) If the operation failed because the version is wrong, loop back to 1 and try again.

 There are two options for getting a version ID.
 The first is that every object in RADOS actually has a version which is updated on every op, and you can just use that.
 In this case, on the read reply you'd invoke get_version() on the read completion, and then invoke assert_version() on the write op.